Moduli space of homologically trivial parabolic (Higgs) bundles on the projective line and applications: Abstract

 \section{Abstract}

-We establish an isomorphism between the moduli space of parabolic Higgs bundles on the projective line and quiver variety of star-shaped quiver.
-As applications, we can solve the nilpotent case of the Deligne-Simpson problem in a geometrical way; and we can show that there is an algebraically completely integrable system structure on the moduli space as well as quiver variety we concerned.
+We establish an isomorphism between the moduli space of homologically trivial parabolic (Higgs) bundles on $\mathbb{P}^1$ and the quiver variety associated to a star-shaped quiver.
+As applications, we deduce a closed formula for the Littlewood-Richardson coefficients from the Verlinde formula, and solve the nilpotent case of the Deligne-Simpson problem via geometric methods.